ud-turkic/udtw25/index.md

 **Session 1: Presentations (09:00–10:30)**

-- 09:00–09:15	Issues related to the copula in Turkic languages — Jonathan Washington
+- 09:00–09:15 $\rightarrow$ Issues related to the copula in Turkic languages — Jonathan Washington
-- 09:15–09:30	The "-ki" suffix annotation in Turkic languages — Nikolett Mus (online)
+- 09:15–09:30	$\rightarrow$ The "-ki" suffix annotation in Turkic languages — Nikolett Mus (online)
-- 09:30–09:45	New parallel treebanks — several collaborators
+- 09:30–09:45	$\rightarrow$ New parallel treebanks — several collaborators
-- 09:45–10:00	Uzbek treebank — Sanatbek
+- 09:45–10:00	$\rightarrow$ Uzbek treebank — Sanatbek
-- 10:00–10:15	Karakalpak as a low-resource language in NLP — Ayperi
+- 10:00–10:15	$\rightarrow$ Karakalpak as a low-resource language in NLP — Ayperi
-- 10:15–10:30	Q&A for all presentations
+- 10:15–10:30	$\rightarrow$ Q&A for all presentations

 **Coffee Break (10:30–11:00)**